 - Grab the reader immediately.
-Explain up front: products, markets, and the business model. - Be brief, direct and detailed.
-Get to the bottom line quickly! - State clearly the compelling reasons why the business will grow, and customers will buy. - Talk details about the customer pain points. - Cleary define your Value Proposition as seen by the impact on your personas. - Clearly define the barriers to entry. - Be compelling!
+Explain up front in simple language what the business is, your products, your markets, and the business model by which you are going to make money. - Be brief, direct, and detailed.
+Get to the bottom line quickly! - State clearly the compelling reasons why the business will grow and customers will buy. - Talk details about the customer pain points. - Cleary define your Value Proposition as seen by the impact on your personas. - Clearly define the barriers to entry. - Be compelling!
 Why this business?
 Why will customers buy?
 Why now?
 What data? - Be realistic with yourself.
 You're investing your career and reputation, not just money. - State clearly the company's short- and long-term objectives for the next 3-6-9-12 months. - Describe just three primary strategies that will enable the company to reach its objectives. - Then do the same detailing the primary tactics you will employ in the 12 months. - Be realistic in making projections and in assessing your market and revenue potential. - Support your primary strategies and tactics with detailed, quantified assumptions. - Substantiate statements with underlying business data and accepted market research. - Include detail regarding both traditional and online sales and marketing strategies. - State clearly how much money you will need and how the funds will be used. - State clearly how you will create value for your investors and your "exit strategy".